-Net metering is available on a first-come, first-served basis until the cumulative generating capacity of net-metered systems equals 0.5% of a utility’s peak demand during 1996.* At least one-half of the utility’s available aggregate net metering capacity is reserved for systems generating electricity using renewables.
+Net metering is available on a first-come, first-served basis until the cumulative generating capacity of net-metered systems equals 0.5% of a utility’s peak demand during 1996.* At least one-half of the utility’s available aggregate net metering capacity is reserved for systems generating electricity using renewable energy.

 Although the utility must provide a single, bi-directional meter, the customer must provide the current transformer enclosure (if required), the meter socket or sockets, and junction box.
 Net excess generation (NEG) is credited to the customer’s next bill at the utility’s retail rate.
 However, on April 30 of each calendar year, any remaining NEG is surrendered to the utility without compensation to the customer.
 Meter aggregation, the combination of readings from and billings for all meters on property owned or leased by a customer within a single utility's service territory, is provided at a customer's request.
 (Meter aggregation is limited to 100 kW per customer.)
 The electricity produced by a meter-aggregated customer is first used to offset electricity provided by the utility to that customer; any excess kilowatt-hours from a billing period will be credited equally to the customer's remaining meters.